jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

     <startEvent id="startevent1" name="Start" activiti:formKey="scwf:submitHelloWorldTask"></startEvent>

-Listing 11: Start event from the Hello World UI example

 Now I need to create a content model with a custom type that corresponds to the form key value.
 From previous tutorials you know that models are defined in XML and reside in the Eclipse project under